-Biography: Mr. Keel has been teaching sociology for the past 35 years at a variety of colleges and universities, both here in the United States and in Germany.
-He has been part of the UMSL faculty for the past fifteen years.
+Biography: Mr. Keel has been teaching sociology for the past 40 years at a variety of colleges and universities, both here in the United States and in Germany.
+He has been part of the UMSL faculty since 1989.
 His primary areas of interest include; Sociological Theory, Deviance and Crime (with a special interest in drug use), the Social Construction of Technology, as well as a very special interest in introducing people to Sociology.
 He has an ongoing interest in studying the relationships between technology and human interaction.

 - Robert Keel, “Building a Blended Class: Face-to-Face, Online, Anytime,” presentation at the USDLA National Conference, May 3, 2011, St. Louis, MO.

 - Robert Keel.
 Review of: Baudelot, Christian and Roger Establet.
 2008.
 Suicide: The Hidden Side of Modernity.
 Polity Press.
 In, The British Journal of Sociology, June 2010, volume 61, issue 2, pages 382-383.

 - MyGateway Faculty and Student Survey Analyses, UM-St. Louis, 2001-2010.